elastic/kibana/x-pack/plugins/apm/dev_docs/learning_material.md

-# Suggested reading and learning
+# Suggested reading and learning material

 The following list outlines recommened materials for new-comers to APM UI.